pybraries/pybraries/docs/contributing.rst

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in history.rst).
 Then run::

     bumpversion2 patch      # possible: major / minor / patch